learningmatter-mit/atom_by_atom/README.md

 # Atom by Atom Design of Metal Oxide Catalysts for the Oxygen Evolution Reaction with Machine Learning

+This software package includes all data, models, and analysis scripts necessary for reproducing "Atom by atom design of metal oxide catalysts for the oxygen evolution reaction with machine learning".
+More information about the data, models and analysis can be found [here](https://doi.org/10.48550/arXiv.2305.19930)

+## Installation

 To clone this repo and all submodules:
 ```
 git clone --recurse-submodules git@github.com:learningmatter-mit/atom_by_atom.git